kxcontrib/jhan/qplplot/README.txt

 Qplplot is licensed under LGPL, the same license used by PLplot.
 See `COPYING.LIB`.

 # Copyright
-Qplplot is copyright (c) 2015 Jaeheum Han
+Qplplot is copyright (c) 2015 Jaeheum Han All rights reserved.

 # Contact
 Email: Jay Han <mailto:jayhan@gmail.com>